-The Teaching Support Manager, Helen Averill, is in Room N14 off the Common Room, and can be contacted on hpd20@cam.ac.uk.
-Speak to Helen about anything related to the course, teaching and field trips.
-Mitha Madhu (mm853@cam.ac.uk) is the Teaching Assistant and can also assist with general course enquiries.
+The Teaching Support Manager, Charlotte Kenchington, is in Room N14 off the Common Room, and can be contacted on cgk27@cam.ac.uk.
+Speak to Charlotte about anything related to the course, teaching and field trips.
+Mitha Madhu (teaching@esc.cam.ac.uk) is the Teaching Assistant and can also assist with general course enquiries and Moodle access requests.

-Most of our communication with you will be via e-mail, Moodle and MS Teams.
+Most of our communication with you will be via e-mail and Moodle.
 Please ensure that you check your @cam.ac.uk account regularly and respond promptly when necessary.